wrtnlabs/autobe-examples/mistralai/codestral-2508/shopping/docs/ERD.md

   > across all users.
 - `password_hash`: Hashed password for user authentication.
 Never store plain text passwords.
 - `name`: User's full name for identification purposes.
+- `phone`: User's contact phone number for communication.
 - `created_at`: Timestamp when the user account was created.
 - `updated_at`: Timestamp when the user account was last updated.
-- `deleted_at`: Timestamp when the user account was deleted (soft delete).
+- `deleted_at`: Timestamp when the user account was soft-deleted.
+Null if active.

 ### `shopping_mall_user_sessions`

-Session tracking for user accounts.
-These sessions represent the active login sessions for users, including customers, sellers, and administrators.
-Each session is associated with a specific user account and includes details such as the IP address, connection URL, and referrer URL.
-The session tracking is used to monitor user activity, manage security, and provide personalized experiences.
-The session tracking is also used to enforce session timeouts and manage concurrent sessions.
+Authentication sessions for users.
+Tracks active login sessions for security and audit purposes.
+Contains session metadata and connection details.

 Properties as follows:

 - `id`: Primary Key.
-- `shopping_mall_user_id`: User account associated with this session. [shopping_mall_users.id](#shopping_mall_users)
+- `shopping_mall_user_id`: User who owns this session. [shopping_mall_users.id](#shopping_mall_users)
-- `ip`: IP address of the user's device during the session.
+- `ip`: IP address from which the session was initiated.
-- `href`: Connection URL used during the session.
+- `href`: URL of the page where the session was initiated.
-- `referrer`: Referrer URL that led to the session.
+- `referrer`: Referrer URL that led to the session initiation.
 - `created_at`: Timestamp when the session was created.
 - `expired_at`: Timestamp when the session expired or was terminated.

 ### `shopping_mall_administrators`

-Administrator accounts for the shopping mall platform.
-These accounts represent individuals with elevated privileges to manage the platform, including user accounts, product listings, and order processing.
-Each administrator has a unique email address and password for authentication purposes.
-The administrator accounts are used to track administrative activity, manage permissions, and provide access to administrative features.
-The administrator accounts are also used to store administrator preferences and settings.
+Administrator accounts for platform management.
+Represents staff members with elevated privileges for system administration and oversight.

 Properties as follows:

 - `id`: Primary Key.
-- `email`
-  > Administrator's email address for authentication and communication.
-Must
-  > be unique across all administrators.
-- `password_hash`
+- `shopping_mall_user_id`
-  > Hashed password for administrator authentication.
-Never store plain text
+  > User account associated with this administrator. {@link
-  > passwords.
+  > shopping_mall_users.id}
-- `name`: Administrator's full name for identification purposes.
+- `role`: Administrator's role and permission level within the system.
 - `created_at`: Timestamp when the administrator account was created.
 - `updated_at`: Timestamp when the administrator account was last updated.
-- `deleted_at`: Timestamp when the administrator account was deleted (soft delete).
+- `deleted_at`: Timestamp when the administrator account was soft-deleted.
+Null if active.

 ### `shopping_mall_administrator_sessions`

-Session tracking for administrator accounts.
-These sessions represent the active login sessions for administrators, including the platform's super administrators and regular administrators.
-Each session is associated with a specific administrator account and includes details such as the IP address, connection URL, and referrer URL.
-The session tracking is used to monitor administrator activity, manage security, and provide access to administrative features.
-The session tracking is also used to enforce session timeouts and manage concurrent sessions.
+Authentication sessions for administrators.
+Tracks active login sessions for security and audit purposes.
+Contains session metadata and connection details.

 Properties as follows:

 - `id`: Primary Key.
 - `shopping_mall_administrator_id`
-  > Administrator account associated with this session. {@link
+  > Administrator who owns this session. {@link
   > shopping_mall_administrators.id}
-- `ip`: IP address of the administrator's device during the session.
+- `ip`: IP address from which the session was initiated.
-- `href`: Connection URL used during the session.
+- `href`: URL of the page where the session was initiated.
-- `referrer`: Referrer URL that led to the session.
+- `referrer`: Referrer URL that led to the session initiation.
 - `created_at`: Timestamp when the session was created.
 - `expired_at`: Timestamp when the session expired or was terminated.

 ### `shopping_mall_customers`

-Customer accounts for the shopping mall platform.
-These accounts represent individuals who purchase products from the platform.
-Each customer has a unique email address and password for authentication purposes.
-The customer accounts are used to track customer activity, manage orders, and provide personalized experiences.
-The customer accounts are also used to store customer preferences and settings.
+Customer accounts for shopping mall platform.
+Represents individuals who purchase products and services.
+Contains customer-specific information and preferences.

 Properties as follows:

 - `id`: Primary Key.
-- `email`
-  > Customer's email address for authentication and communication.
-Must be
-  > unique across all customers.
-- `password_hash`
-  > Hashed password for customer authentication.
-Never store plain text
-  > passwords.
+- `shopping_mall_user_id`: User account associated with this customer. [shopping_mall_users.id](#shopping_mall_users)
-- `name`: Customer's full name for identification purposes.
+- `nickname`: Customer's preferred display name or alias.
 - `created_at`: Timestamp when the customer account was created.
 - `updated_at`: Timestamp when the customer account was last updated.
-- `deleted_at`: Timestamp when the customer account was deleted (soft delete).
+- `deleted_at`: Timestamp when the customer account was soft-deleted.
+Null if active.

 ### `shopping_mall_customer_sessions`

-Session tracking for customer accounts.
-These sessions represent the active login sessions for customers, including registered customers and guest customers.
-Each session is associated with a specific customer account and includes details such as the IP address, connection URL, and referrer URL.
-The session tracking is used to monitor customer activity, manage orders, and provide personalized experiences.
-The session tracking is also used to enforce session timeouts and manage concurrent sessions.
+Authentication sessions for customers.
+Tracks active login sessions for security and audit purposes.
+Contains session metadata and connection details.

 Properties as follows:

 - `id`: Primary Key.
-- `shopping_mall_customer_id`
-  > Customer account associated with this session. {@link
+- `shopping_mall_customer_id`: Customer who owns this session. [shopping_mall_customers.id](#shopping_mall_customers)
-  > shopping_mall_customers.id}
-- `ip`: IP address of the customer's device during the session.
+- `ip`: IP address from which the session was initiated.
-- `href`: Connection URL used during the session.
+- `href`: URL of the page where the session was initiated.
-- `referrer`: Referrer URL that led to the session.
+- `referrer`: Referrer URL that led to the session initiation.
 - `created_at`: Timestamp when the session was created.
 - `expired_at`: Timestamp when the session expired or was terminated.

 ### `shopping_mall_sellers`

 Seller accounts for the shopping mall platform.
-These accounts represent individuals or businesses that sell products on the platform.
-Each seller has a unique email address and password for authentication purposes.
-The seller accounts are used to track seller activity, manage product listings, and process orders.
-The seller accounts are also used to store seller preferences and settings.
+Represents businesses or individuals who list and sell products.
+Contains seller-specific information and business details.

 Properties as follows:

 - `id`: Primary Key.
-- `email`
-  > Seller's email address for authentication and communication.
-Must be
-  > unique across all sellers.
-- `password_hash`
-  > Hashed password for seller authentication.
-Never store plain text
-  > passwords.
+- `shopping_mall_user_id`: User account associated with this seller. [shopping_mall_users.id](#shopping_mall_users)
-- `name`: Seller's full name or business name for identification purposes.
+- `business_name`: Legal name of the business or seller.
+- `business_registration_number`: Official business registration number or identifier.
 - `created_at`: Timestamp when the seller account was created.
 - `updated_at`: Timestamp when the seller account was last updated.
-- `deleted_at`: Timestamp when the seller account was deleted (soft delete).
+- `deleted_at`: Timestamp when the seller account was soft-deleted.
+Null if active.

 ### `shopping_mall_seller_sessions`

-Session tracking for seller accounts.
-These sessions represent the active login sessions for sellers, including individual sellers and business sellers.
-Each session is associated with a specific seller account and includes details such as the IP address, connection URL, and referrer URL.
-The session tracking is used to monitor seller activity, manage product listings, and process orders.
-The session tracking is also used to enforce session timeouts and manage concurrent sessions.
+Authentication sessions for sellers.
+Tracks active login sessions for security and audit purposes.
+Contains session metadata and connection details.

 Properties as follows:

 - `id`: Primary Key.
-- `shopping_mall_seller_id`
-  > Seller account associated with this session. {@link
+- `shopping_mall_seller_id`: Seller who owns this session. [shopping_mall_sellers.id](#shopping_mall_sellers)
-  > shopping_mall_sellers.id}
-- `ip`: IP address of the seller's device during the session.
+- `ip`: IP address from which the session was initiated.
-- `href`: Connection URL used during the session.
+- `href`: URL of the page where the session was initiated.
-- `referrer`: Referrer URL that led to the session.
+- `referrer`: Referrer URL that led to the session initiation.
 - `created_at`: Timestamp when the session was created.
 - `expired_at`: Timestamp when the session expired or was terminated.